kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 Hello World no.  3
 ```

-What is the different between the two codes above?
-In the first code, we print the world's label 1, 2 and 3 as part of a single `string` data.
-On the other hand, in the second code, we print two **kinds** of data.
-The first data `"Hello World no. "` is a `string` data type.
-The second of data, however, is not.
-The data that is displayed into the screen, i.e. `1` is an `int` data type.
-The comma (`,`) in between the two data is just to separate the different objects to be displayed.
+What is the difference between the two codes above?
+In the first code, we print the words "label 1," "2," and "3" as part of a single string data.
+On the other hand, in the second code, we print two kinds of data.
+The first data, "Hello World no. ", is a string data type.
+The second data, however, is not.
+The data that is displayed on the screen, i.e., 1, is an int data type.
+The comma (,) in between the two data types is just to separate the different objects to be displayed.

-Why this matters, you may ask.
-Thinking abou the data matters because we work with different data differently.
-For example, you can add numbers and increase it sequentially.
-Later, you will be able to write *loops* to do the above.
-Imagine if you have a million of worlds.
-You are not going to write `print()` statements a million times.
+Why does this matter, you may ask.
+Thinking about the data matters because we work with different data differently.
+For example, you can add numbers and increase them sequentially.
+Later, you will be able to write loops to do the above.
+Imagine if you have a million worlds.
+You are not going to write print() statements a million times.
 Instead, you can just do the following.
 ```python
 for world in range(1_000_000): print("Hello World no. ", world)
 ```

 If the above code looks foreign to you, do not worry.
-We will discuss about the `for-in` statement, the `range()` function and the role of variables in subsequent lessons.
-But I hope you can at least identify there are two data types in the above code.
-The first one is the `int` data which we create using `1_000_000` to represent the number of worlds we have (assuming we only have 1 million worlds).
-The second one is the `string` data which we create using the double quotes in `"Hello World no. "`.
+We will discuss the for-in statement, the range() function, and the role of variables in subsequent lessons.
+But I hope you can at least identify that there are two data types in the above code.
+The first one is the int data, which we create using 1_000_000 to represent the number of worlds we have (assuming we only have 1 million worlds).
+The second one is the string data, which we create using the double quotes in "Hello World no. ".
 Thinking about "what kind of data is this?" is very important.
-Knowing what data that is helps us to know what we can do about it.
-Different data has different operations and ways to manipulate.
+Knowing what data it is helps us to know what we can do with it.
+Different data types have different operations and ways to manipulate them.
 ## Running Python Code as a Script

 We have been running our code in a Python shell.
 We enter the shell by first typing the following in a terminal.